Renault Megane hatchback - Reliability & safety

 Renault Megane reliability

-Renault's reputation for customer satisfaction hasn't always been the strongest, and this is borne out by the results of our 2020 Driver Power survey.
-The brand ranked 15th out of 30 carmakers (although that’s improved from 2018 and 2019), although the Megane itself didn’t appear in the top 100 models.
-The Kadjar SUV, which shares some parts, finished 65th out of the top 100 cars - although prospective buyers may be worried that over 18% of Renault owners reported faults in the first year.
+Renault's reputation for customer satisfaction hasn't always been the strongest, and this is borne out by the results of our 2021 Driver Power owner satisfaction survey.
+The brand ranked 20th out of 29 manufacturers, although the Megane itself didn’t appear among the top models.
+The Captur and Clio scored well but these are from a newer generation of Renault models, so don't share much technology with the Megane.

 Renault itself is confident of the quality of the Megane, which is built in a modern factory in Palencia, Spain, on a platform that'll underpin several Renault and Nissan models to come.